 Yeah …. someone went a little nuts during intern year in NYC.
 I had awesome clothes, though.
 I paid it all off before graduating residency.
 Thankfully, I no longer carry any credit card debt and pay off cards in full every month.

 #4.
 Not funding a Roth IRA until 2014

 I actually never heard of the Roth IRA until sometime during residency so I feign ignorance prior to that.
 I couldn’t imagine forking over $5,500 a year as a resident, but I totally could have.
-I moonlighted most of residency.
+This is especially true because I moonlighted most of residency.

 #5.
 Not paying off student loans during residency

 Every year during internship and residency I meticulously applied for deferment or forbearance on my student loans.
 Isn’t that what everyone does?
 Apparently not.